OpenSourceEconomics/tranquilo-dev/src/tranquilo_dev/slidev/slides.md

 # Cost model for parallel optimization

 - Most economists have access to:
-  - 4 to 8 cores on a laptop/desktop
+  - 4 to 16 cores on a laptop/desktop
   - 16 to 64 cores on a server

-- In practice, criterion functions are often not parallelized
+- In practice, criterion functions are often not parallelized:
   - Lack of knowledge or time to write parallel code
   - Some problems are hard to parallelize
 - Cost model with batch size $b$:
-  - Want to avoid idle cores
+  - Want to avoid idle cores ($b \approx$ no. of cores)
   - $b$ parallel evaluations have same cost as one

 ---